TheSuperHackers/GeneralsGamePatch/Patch104pZH/Design/NProject/nproject_readme_filtered.txt

    this funny bug that may reduce the frame rate in online matches
  - [IMPROVEMENT] All infantry now use the right death voices (some infantry uses wrong death voices before)
  - All buildable aircraft and artillery units guard range sightly increased, makes them can guard areas more effective
- - [ALREADY FIXED] Negative power bug/exploit fixed!
+ - [DONE] Negative power bug/exploit fixed!
 This bug occurs when an under construction power plant disabled by a Microwave Tank.
    Now all power plants can't be disabled when under construction.
  - [NOTRELEVANT] USA Dozer, Chinese Dozer, and GLA Worker can detect Demo Traps again like in original Generals (in Zero Hour they can disarm Demo Traps, but cannot detect them)